(Courtesy of Lad Moore)

-Got a nice e-mail from cowboy fan Bill Weathersby in mid-April 1999, and he said:
+Got a nice e-mail from cowboy fan Bill Weathersby in mid-April 1999:

 "The Tommy Scott show was in Albany, Georgia in 1973 ... one of the greatest moments in my life was meeting the legendary Col. Tim McCoy ...
 I still have the autographed program ... this show was really about the only way most fans had to see or meet one of their heroes."

 Western film author/expert Boyd Magers also recalls Tim McCoy and the Tommy Scott show.
 Boyd writes: